 At this time the outlaws had begun to collect steel plates, mostly plough mouldboards, in order to craft bulletproof armour.
 Ned Kelly would claim his original intention was to wear the armour during bank robberies as the banks were now all guarded by armed soldiers.
 Each gang member had their own suit, but mystery still surrounds who made the armour.
 Many believe it was made by blacksmiths or by the gang themselves.

 The gang had also been very reliant on their sympathisers for fresh horses, food, shelter and information.
 The proceeds from the bank robberies had all gone to their supporters.
 The most prominent sympathisers were Tom Lloyd, Wild Wright, Paddy Byrne, Ettie Hart and the Kelly sisters.
 Aaron Sherritt was a sympathiser too, but many of the gang’s other supporters thought he was working for the police and had told the gang to murder him.
-Sherritt’s brothers had actually been working as police informants, Jack Sherritt in particular, but Aaron had remained a supporter of his closest friend.
+Sherritt’s family had actually been working as police informants, his brother Jack Sherritt in particular, but Aaron had remained a supporter of his closest friend.
 Nevertheless, the rumours were persistent and Joe Byrne and Dan Kelly frequently tested the Sherritts by giving them useless information to see if it reached the police.
 When Superintendent Hare returned as head of the pursuit, he re-employed Aaron to take watch parties to spy on Mrs. Byrne.
 When the threats against Aaron became worrisome, Detective Michael Ward, one of the heads of the hunt based in Beechworth, had arranged for Aaron to be guarded day and night by police.

 Meanwhile, Ned Kelly had decided to escalate the conflict with the police and take out as many of them in a single go as possible.
 He planned to lure them out on a special train and derail it.
 A commotion at Aaron Sherritt’s hut would cause the police, who were based in Benalla, to go by train to Beechworth and resume the hunt with a fresh trail.
 In order to get to Beechworth they had to pass through Glenrowan, where the train line would be broken on a treacherous bend, causing the train to fly off the tracks.
 The intention seems to have been to murder the police on board in order to force the government to stop pursuing the gang out of fear.